stock42/s42-core/DOCUMENTATION/ROUTECONTROLLERS.md

 ### Header Management

-The class includes methods to set appropriate HTTP headers, such as cache control, CORS, and content security policies.
+The class includes methods to dynamically set, update, and clear HTTP headers for responses, such as cache control, CORS, and content security policies.

 ### JSON Body Parsing